LegacyLeap Logo

 Security & ComplianceUnsupported runtimes with unpatched vulnerabilitiesActively patched, standards-compliant frameworksReduces breach risk and ensures audit readiness (HIPAA, SOX, GxP, GDPR).

-Talent AvailabilityShrinking pool for VB6/Web Forms specialists; >90-day hiring cycles in some marketsAccess to a larger, current developer baseAvoids delivery bottlenecks and skill attrition.
+Talent AvailabilityShrinking pool for VB6/Web Forms specialists; >90-day hiring cycles in many US marketsAccess to a larger, current developer baseAvoids delivery bottlenecks and skill attrition.

 Developer ProductivityManual builds, limited test automation, outdated toolingModern CI/CD (GitHub Actions/Azure DevOps), automated testing (xUnit, Playwright)Shorter release cycles and higher feature velocity.